 - Why should they do something now vs. postponing their action till tomorrow or when the pain is big enough?

-Step 1, why should they change, is all about their "Pain".
-Sometimes we call this “fears and dreams.”
+Step 1, why they should change, is about their "Pain".
+Sometimes, we call these “fears and dreams.”

-A useful framework for thinking of this is to use the Maslow “Hierarchy of Needs” Pyramid to identify things they personally care about.
+A useful framework for thinking of this is to use Maslow's “Hierarchy of Needs” Pyramid to identify things they personally care about.
 In short, we want to make messaging personalized, talking about their interests and using the right name, etc.

 - How can they become more productive?